Fujifilm X100V vs Nikon D7500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X100V and Nikon D7500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the X100V and the D7500 are recent models that are part of the current product line-up.
 The D7500 replaced the earlier Nikon D7200, while the X100V followed on from the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X100V and D7500 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100V better than the Nikon D7500 or vice versa?
 The listing below highlights the relative strengths of the two models.